maskedcoder/CartoonJS/README.markdown

 ### CartoonCanvas

 Provides an interface for the HTML5 canvas.
-Each CartoonCanvas can hold multiple CartoonItems and one Background object.
+Each CartoonCanvas can hold multiple Cartoon Items and one Background object.

 #### CartoonCanvas Properties